Lasagne/Lasagne/docs/user/layers.rst

 >>> y = lasagne.layers.get_output(l_out, { l_in1: x1, l_in2: x2 })

 Any keyword arguments passed to `get_output()` are propagated to all layers.
-This makes it possible to control the behaviour of the entire network.
+This makes it possible to control the behavior of the entire network.
 The main use case for this is the ``deterministic`` keyword argument, which disables stochastic behaviour such as dropout when set to ``True``.
 This is useful because a deterministic output is desirable at evaluation time.

 >>> y = lasagne.layers.get_output(l_out, deterministic=True)

-Some networks may have multiple output layers - or you may just want to compute the output of intermediate layers in the network.
+Some networks may have multiple output layers - or you may just want to compute output expressions for intermediate layers in the network.
 In that case, you can pass a list of layers.
 For example, in a network with two output layers `l_out1` and `l_out2`:

 >>> y1, y2 = lasagne.layers.get_output([l_out1, l_out2])